GrigorisPapapostolou/movie_store_django/README.md

 ```
 - **Automated Testing**: use GitHub Actions which is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 I create a workflow at **.github\workflows** that test every pull request to the master branch and every push on develop branch.

+## Important Remarks
+- **Migrations** : Django will make migrations for any change to your models or fields - even options that don’t affect the database - as the only way it can reconstruct a field correctly is to have all the changes in the history, and you might need those options in some data migrations later on. **It is higly recommended to delete the content of the migrations folder (except __init__.py) when you change from local development to development using containers and vice versa.**

+- **Docker-Compose** : Depending of the docker-compose version, most likely some warings / error will occur . (e.g. disable logging).
+- **Dependencies** : optimizations need to be made as to which packages are used and which version is more appropriate.